-We wish to thank Mario Castagnino, Edgardo García Alvarez, Lucía Lewowicz, Olimpia Lombardi and Daniel Sudarsky for discussions.
+We wish to thank Mario Castagnino, Edgardo García Alvarez, Lucía Lewowicz, Olimpia Lombardi and Daniel Sudarsky for discussions and to the anonymous referees for comments.
 This work was supported in part by grant NSF-PHY-0650715, funds of the Hearne Institute for Theoretical Physics, FQXi, CCT-LSU, Pedeciba and ANII PDT63/076.
+This publication was made possible through the support of a grant from the John Templeton Foundation.
+The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.